Preliminary remarks on Infusions

 • 1 site for adapting the infusion set

 • 1 additional site for the possible addition of medicines (beware of incompatibilities).
-Use the specific labels to indicate the medicines added to the infusion.
+Use specific labels to indicate the medicines added to the infusion.

 Container closure system